nationalsportsschool/NSS/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## PWA Development Notes

+### Service Worker Management

+- In development mode, service workers are automatically disabled to prevent caching issues
+- In production, vite-plugin-pwa handles registration and updates with the "autoUpdate" strategy

+### Theme Support

+- The app supports light, dark, and system themes via next-themes
+- Toggle between themes using the sun/moon icon in the navigation bar

+### Installation

+- Users will see an install prompt after interacting with the site
+- iOS users receive custom instructions for adding to home screen
+- The prompt is shown once per week unless permanently dismissed

+### Offline Support

+- The app caches essential assets and API responses
+- An offline banner appears when network connectivity is lost
+- Users can access previously visited pages even when offline